Monterey Bay Swimming Association

 Just north of the Monterey Harbor begins a long stretch of beach that runs uninterrupted for over 16 miles on the way to Moss Landing harbor.
 The first few miles include Monterey Municipal Beach and Del Monte Beach.

 Nearby in Pacific Grove, you'll find the clear waters of Lovers Beach, protected from the wind by thick kelp beds and Lovers Point.
-This is a picturesque place to swim and the Kelp Krawlers swim group meets here regularly for swims year round.
-The water here is typically more clear than swim locations on the northern end of the bay, but the water temperature is also slightly cooler.
-Take a dip then visit the Monterey Bay Aquarium or Cannery Row.
+Take a dip then visit the Monterey Bay Aquarium or Cannery Row. |